 Enjoying the great outdoors and dog walks with an allergic dog.

 Naturally, you cant wrap your dog in cotton wool and hide indoors for months on end if the pollen count is high – after all, dogs still need mental and physical exercise, although you can up the mental exercise you do at home.

 - The first thing to do is to check the pollen count every day so you can plan

 - If you know what pollen your dog is affected by the most, then try and avoid them if possible.
 For example, if it is tree pollen, then avoid wooded areas.

-- As with most summer walks the best thing to do is walk the early in the morning, late afternoon and after sunset as not only will it be cooler for your dog but the pollen count is often lower.
+- As with most summer walks, the best thing to do is walk early in the morning, late afternoon, and after sunset, as not only will it be cooler for your dog, but the pollen count is often lower.